vvscode/docs/docs/whatsapp/whatsapp-http-rest/whatsapp-message.md

 6. Customers can start a rich content conversation with a business at any time
     -   this opens up a new 24-hour session.

-## Supported Content-Types

-The Sinch WhatsApp API supports several media types.
-In the table below you can find what content-types are supported by the API.

 ## Send a WhatsApp message